straski/go-wsdl/README.md

 # go-wsdl

 A website downloader written in Go.
-By default it will download all resources on http://books.toscrape.com to a directory named `output`.
+By default it will download all resources on http://books.toscrape.com to a directory named `output`, however this is configurable with flags.

-## Usage
+# Usage

+The easiest way to get started is by downloading the pre-built binaries for your system.
+Alternatively you can build binaries from source or run the code with on-the-fly compilation using `go run`.

-### Pre-built binaries
+## Pre-built binaries

-Choose and download a pre-built binary for your OS/arch:
+### 1. Choose and download a pre-built binary for your OS and architecture:

 | OS      | Arch  | Binary                          |
 |---------|-------|---------------------------------|